Axeon-Network/media/README.md

-# Media
+# Axeon Network Media
-A repository for storing various files related to KuroWiki etc.
+A repository responsible for hosting various multimedia files related to KuroWiki and/or other projects.